 Prior to her current engagement, she was a post-doctoral visiting fellow at Warwick Business School and Boston University Questrom School of Management and a visiting fellow at the Harvard Kennedy School, Harvard University.
 She received her Ph.D in February 2007 from the USI, Lugano (awarded with summa cum laude).

-Jeanne has teaching experiences at the master, executive master and bachelor level, taught at the universities of St.Gallen, Lausanne, and at the Swiss Federal Institute of Technology Zurich and conducts executive training.
+Jeanne has teaching experience at a PhD, master, executive master and bachelor level, taught at the universities of Warwick (UK), Lucerne, St.Gallen, Lausanne, and at the Swiss Federal Institute of Technology Zurich and conducts executive training.

 For more information on Jeanne’s research network: